axieinfinity/ronin-documentation/docs/node-operators/mainnet/bridge.md

 	roninEvent := new(hello.WelcomeEvent)
 	roninGatewayAbi, err := hello.GatewayMetaData.GetAbi()

-	// Because the data argument was the log's marshalled in bytes, it must be un-marshalled
+	// Because the data argument was the log marshalled in bytes, it must be un-marshalled
 	// before being used.
 	if err = l.utilsWrapper.UnpackLog(*roninGatewayAbi, roninEvent, "Welcome", data); err != nil {
 		return err